De-ORaCle/Tactico-by-Bukola/README.md

 # Tactico Developer Guide

 Welcome to **Tactico by Bukola**!
-This guide is designed to help developers understand the codebase, architecture, and how to customize the application—with a special focus on the AI integration.
+This guide is designed to help developers understand the codebase, architecture, and how to customise the application, with a special focus on the AI integration.

 ## Project Overview